naplab/naplib-python/README.md

 ### Brain Plotting

 In addition to analysis and processing tools, naplib-python contains a suite of visualization tools, including brain plotting for ECoG and intracranial EEG electrodes.
 The backend can use either pure matplotlib for static plots, or plotly for 3D interactive plots.
-Here is a 3D interactive plot of some ECoG data.

 ![](./docs/figures/plotly_brain_video_short.gif)